paezha/Moral-Communities-and-Crime-Recife/README.md

 # Do moral communities have a spatial dimension?
 A spatial exploratory analysis of places of worship and violent crime in the city of Recife, Brazil

 Edivaldo Constantino das Neves Júnior, Breno Caldas de Araujo, Tatiane Almeida de Menezes,
 Antônio Páez (2019) Do moral communities have a spatial dimension?
 A spatial exploratory analysis of places of worship and violent crime in the city of Recife, Brazil.
-Paper submitted to Applied Spatial Analysis and Policy.
+Working paper.

 ## Abstract